MinkMS/VoiceRecog/README.md

 # VoiceRecog

-## This is my testing project about vietnamese speech recognition.
-## It uses the doof-ferb/vlsp2020_vinai_100h dataset from hugging face.
+## My testing project about vietnamese speech recognition.
+It uses the doof-ferb/vlsp2020_vinai_100h dataset from hugging face.
 Here's its link: https://huggingface.co/datasets/doof-ferb/vlsp2020_vinai_100h

 #### This program is recommended to run on a device with GPU (don't use CPU like me pls).
 It iss also recommended that you have more than 60Gb in C:\ when run thiss code to store the cache from training.